pcfreak30/skyd/doc/sips/SIP-0001 - Merklized Data Machine.md

 The host maintains a lookup table that maps from each sector root to the location on disk where the data is stored.
 This lookup table is global to the entire host, allowing callers to query data by sector root even if the caller does not have access to the contract that manages the sector.
-The host also allows callers to look up sector roots by providing a contract id and a sector offset within the contract, allowing callers to see data that is held at a specific location within a contract even if they do not know the sector root.
+The host also allows callers to look up sector roots by providing a contract id and a sector offset within the contract, allowing callers to see data that is held at a specific location within a contract even if they do not know the sector root, and even if they are not the owners of that contract.

 Renters that wish to maintain privacy are expected to encrypt their data.
-The host is not expected to enforce any access controls over a contract.
-A contract cannot be updated without a signature from the owner of the data, however a contract can be accessed without a signature from the owner of the data.
+The host is not expected to enforce any access controls over a contract, especially because there is no way to enforce that the host obeys the access controls.

 The host itself does not have a mapping from sector root to the contract that contains the sector.
 This means that data cannot be modified merely by knowing